 Create Natural Pink Dyes From Plants

-One of the most often used colors in the plant world and by every little girl is pink.
-Fortunately, nature gives us an abundance of plants that produce pink dyes.
+One of the most often loved colors in the garden and by almost every little girl is pink.
+Fortunately, nature gives us an abundance of plants that produce pink floral displays and pink dyes.

-To enhance your pink creations, you may want to add some additional home-dyed colors:Continue to 2 of 8 below.
+To enhance your pink creations, you may want to add some additional colors made from plant material:Continue to 2 of 8 below.

 02 of 08